Introduction:

 You can park your car near the visitor center (located near the park southwest entrance) and take the shuttle from there.

-I will recommend coming early in the morning to easily find parking spot.
+I will recommend coming early in the morning (before 9am) to easily find parking spot.

-If the visitor center parking lot is already full and you can't find any parking spot you need to park at Springdale main road (paid parking) and take the local shuttle bus to the park visitor center.
+If the visitor center parking lot is already full and you can't find any parking spot you need to drive out and park your car at Springdale main road (paid parking). from there take the local shuttle bus to the park visitor center.

 The "busy session" end at Oct.
 31 so check arrangement in advance at the park website.